1000 Series: School & Community Relations

 If there is no resolution or a plan for resolution by the superintendent within 10 school days of the individual’s discussion with the superintendent; the individual may ask to have the question or problem placed on the board agenda by submitting a request in writing to the board secretary.
 Refer to policies 204.7 and 204.9 for additional information on requesting items be placed on the board agenda.

-It is within the discretion of the board whether to address complaints from members of the school district community.
-The board will only address complaints that are in writing, signed by the party submitting them, and comply with this policy.
+It is within the discretion of the board to address complaints from the members of the school district community, and the board will only consider whether to address complaints if they are in writing, signed, and the complainant has complied with this policy.
 The board is not obligated to address a complaint and may defer to the decision of the superintendent.
-If the board elects to address a complaint, their decision will be final.
-If the board elects not to address a complaint, the decision of the superintendent will be final.
+If the board elects not to address a complaint, the decision of the superintendent shall be final.
+If the board elects to address a complaint, its decision shall be final.

-Per State of Iowa House File 868 and Iowa Code 256.9(63), members of the school district community who have concerns about the district or the school board may refer to the Linn-Mar Student Handbook for additional guidance from the Iowa Department of Education or directly to the Iowa Department of Education website at: https://educateiowa.gov/pk-12/parent-guardian-and-community-concerns.
+Per State of Iowa House File 868 and Iowa Code 256.9(63), members of the school district community who have concerns about the district or the board may refer to the student handbook for additional guidance from the Iowa Department of Education or directly to the Iowa Department of Education website at: https://educateiowa.gov/pk-12/parent-guardian-and-community-concerns.

 Adopted: 5/97